Do you need to use a tomato cage or a steak to support tomatoes?

 Step 2

-Place the collapsed spiral tree over the top of the stake and slide to the ground but be careful not to damage the tomato seedling.
-Follow the directions from the manufacture to anchor the spiral tree into the soil.
+Place the collapsed spiral cage over the top of the stake and slide to the ground but be careful not to damage the tomato seedling.
+Follow the directions from the manufacture to anchor the spiral cage into the soil.

 Step 3

-Slide the anchored spiral tree from step 2 up the stake to the top and secure the spiral tree as seen in step 4.
+Slide the anchored spiral cage from step 2 up the stake to the top and secure the spiral cage as seen in step 4.

 Yes I know there isn't a tomato plant in the picture, These pictures are for demonstration purpose only and when they we're taken spring gardening hadn't arrived.